October 26, 2016

 The CNN MultiChoice African Journalist 2016 competition is open to African professional journalists who have produced a story made available in print or broadcast on TV, radio or online.
 Stories are judged in a variety of categories including African culture, news impact and press freedom.

-Dr Yemisi Akinbobola is the founder and publisher of IQ4News, which produced the trafficking story, before it was published in Nigeria’s ‘Premium Times’.
+Dr Yemisi Akinbobola is the founder and publisher of IQ4News, which produced the trafficking story before it was published in Nigeria’s ‘Premium Times’.

-From Nigeria herself, Dr Akinbobola was awarded an MA and a PhD from Birmingham City University, and is today a visiting lecturer and researcher at the institution, with an interest around digital journalism and African feminism.
+From Nigeria herself, Dr Akinbobola was awarded an MA and a PhD from Birmingham City University, and is today a visiting lecturer and researcher at the institution, with an interest in digital journalism and African feminism.

 Dr Akinbobola said: